-The retrieval uses a set of coefficients that allows the invocation of a parameterization that computes cloud effective emittances for a set of 16 cloud particle size models, both water and ice, as a function of viewing zenith angle, clear-sky temperature, and cloud temperature for each of the 3 ABI channels currently used (Minnis et al. 1998).
-These parameterizations, detailed in 3.4.2.1, have been calculated for a fixed set of 8 cloud optical depth bins and the resultant cloud emittances are used in the algorithm for computing cloud temperatures in channels 7, 14 and 15 for each pixel.
+The retrieval uses a set of coefficients that allows the invocation of a parameterization that computes cloud effective emittances for a set of 16 cloud particle size models, both water and ice, as a function of viewing zenith angle, clear-sky temperature, and cloud temperature for each of the 3 channels currently used (Minnis et al. 1998).
+These parameterizations, detailed in 3.4.2.1, have been calculated for a fixed set of 8 cloud optical depth bins and the resultant cloud emittances are used in the algorithm for computing cloud temperatures in channels 3.9μm, 11μm and 12μm for each pixel.
 For a given channel, each of the 8 COD bins and each CPS model, 30 coefficients are contained in the file, hence the file contains 240 coefficients per channel for each of the 7 water droplet and 9 ice crystal models, i.e., 3840 coefficients per channel.
 The coefficients are in theory instrument-specific, but the same set of coefficients can usually be used for instruments with similar spectral responses in a given channel.
 These coefficients are read from the same file as the calibration coefficients because those are also instrument-specific.
 NASA LaRC will provide cloud emittance parameterization coefficients for additional instruments should they be deemed necessary.

 The fourth line of the input data file (see Calibration Coefficients above for the description of earlier lines) contains identifying text for the emittance parameterization coefficients that includes the satellite name and the wavelength/channel to which the first set of 3840 coefficients applies.
-The coefficient sets follow their corresponding identifying text line and are stored in order of increasing ABI channel number, so the first text line and the subsequent coefficients are for channel 7.
-Following the first set of 3840 coefficients another identifying text line is present for channel 14, followed by its set of 3840 coefficients and the file concludes with the channel 15 identifying text line and its coefficients.
+The coefficient sets follow their corresponding identifying text line and are stored in order of increasing VIIRS channel number, so the first text line and the subsequent coefficients are for channel 3.9 μ m.
+Following the first set of 3840 coefficients another identifying text line is present for channel 11 μ m, followed by its set of 3840 coefficients and the file concludes with the channel 12 μ m identifying text line and its coefficients.

-As with the calibration coefficients, the input file's identifying text line for channel 7, uses the term "SIR" which indicates the coefficients are for the SEVIRI 3.9-μm channel, aka Solar InfraRed, while "IR" and "S-W" indicate the 10.8- and 12.0-μm channels, respectively, aka Infrared and Split-Window.
-These terms, along with the suffixes "a", "b" and "c" in the coefficient variable names, all refer to ABI channels 7, 14 and 15, respectively.
+As with the calibration coefficients, the input file's identifying text line for channel 3.9μm, uses the term "SIR" which indicates the coefficients are for the VIIRS 3.7-μm channel, aka Solar InfraRed, while "IR" and "S-W" indicate the 10.76- and 12.01-μm channels, respectively, aka Infrared and Split-Window.
+These terms, along with the suffixes "a", "b" and "c" in the coefficient variable names, all refer the 3.9μm, 11μm and 12μm, respectively.

-Each of those sets is dimensioned identically to the following example for Q_Coef_Chn_a, which is the variable name used for channel 7:
+Each of those sets is dimensioned identically to the following example for Q_Coef_Chn_a, which is the variable name used for channel 3.9μm: